General Summary

 Current Situation

-The project currently operates mainly through WhatsApp-based community support, where members share experiences of injustice, receive emotional solidarity, and exchange advice informally.
+The initiative currently operates mainly through message-based community support, where members share experiences of injustice, receive emotional solidarity, and exchange advice informally.
 Support is responsive and active, but case tracking is not yet fully structured, safeguarding rules are not yet formalised, and follow-up depends on volunteer capacity.
 The project has strong human energy and real stories, but needs a stronger system to convert raw concern into safe, organised action.

 Future Vision